-The six recertification requirements are:
+The seven recertification requirements are:

 - 1. Submission of a complete recertification application - 2.
 Fulfillment of all audit reporting requirements - 3.
 Fulfillment of all auditor continuing education requirements - 4.
-Achieving a passing score on the online recertification exam - 5.
-Signing and submitting the Auditor Certification Agreement - 6.
+Fulfillment of all probationary certification requirements - 5.
+Achieving a passing score on the online recertification exam - 6.
+Signing and submitting the Auditor Certification Agreement - 7.
 Completion of a criminal records background check